SLSJL/atlas/README.md

 # Atlas website

-This is the project website of the Atals.
+This is the project website of the Atlas.

 ## Project setup
 ```